- City Clerk & Elections

 Q. What if I move?

-A. If you are re-applying for health insurance or a driver's license when you update your address, you will be automatically registered to vote at your new address if you do not opt out.
+A. If you are re-applying for health insurance or a driver's license when you update your address, you will be automatically registered to vote at your new address.
 If you are merely updating your address, you should submit a new voter registration form when you move.
 You can update your address for voter registration purposes online.